-Also known as Tao Zhu Yin Yuan, the eco-friendly residential tower is being developed by BES Engineering Corporation on one of the largest designated residential sites in Taipei that once housed the five-star Agora Garden hotel.
-BES Engineering Corporation signed a joint venture contract with the hotel's owner, Agora Garden Corporation, in March 2010 to build the residential tower.
+Also known as Tao Zhu Yin Yuan, the eco-friendly residential tower was developed by BES Engineering Corporation on one of the largest designated residential sites in Taipei that once housed the five-star Agora Garden hotel.
+BES Engineering Corporation signed a joint venture contract with the hotel’s owner, Agora Garden Corporation, in March 2010 to build the residential tower.
 Both the hotel and BES Engineering are owned by Core Pacific Group.

 Design features of the double helix building